Glossary of terms

 Executive function

-relates to thinking processes needing for planning, organising, controlling impulses, problem solving and recalling information in the short term.
+Relates to thinking processes needing for planning, organising, controlling impulses, problem solving and recalling information in the short term.

 Gestalt language processor